Piplupness/Piplupness.github.io/index.md

 **I will thus:**
  - Establish town halls centerd around the [budget development cycle](https://www.fcps.edu/about-fcps/budget/budget-development-calendar) to hear our input
  - Advertise and spread word of SGA meetings and surveys before SAC meetings to hear student input
+ - Work with student leaders and county administrators to create periods where students can meet directly with county staff and ask questions or share their thoughts

 [return](https://brianzhou.me/#my-vision)